What are the most valued startups in the semiconductor industry?

 Whenever information is uncertain or incomplete, we clearly distinguish between confirmed facts and reasonable inferences.

-Because valuation data is not always fully public, each semiconductor startup in the ranking is assigned a confidence level based on the reliability, recency, and consistency of the available evidence.
+Because semiconductor valuation data is not always fully public, each company in the ranking is assigned a confidence level based on the reliability, recency and consistency of the available evidence.

 Full confidence means the valuation is supported by strong and recent evidence.
 Strong confidence means the estimate is well supported but includes minor inference.
 Partial confidence means the estimate relies more heavily on indirect signals.
 Low confidence means available information is limited or inconsistent.